-If it’s been some time since you changed jobs, you’re now facing new challenges that didn’t exist before, and a much more complicated process.
+If it’s been some time since you changed jobs, you’re now facing new challenges that didn’t exist before.
+It’s a much more complicated process.

-If you’re not working from research you’ve done on the needs and challenges of particular employers, you can’t possibly create an executive resume and other career marketing materials that will contain the right keywords and other information to hit home with them.
+You need to work from research you’ve done on the needs and challenges of particular employers, Otherwise, you can’t possibly create an executive resume and other career marketing materials that will contain the right keywords.
+It just won’t hit home with them.

-And without knowing who you’re targeting and what makes you a good-fit for their current needs, you can’t build your personal brand around what differentiates your unique ROI over your competitors.
+You need to know who you’re targeting and what makes you a good-fit for their current needs.
+Otherwise you can’t build resume branding around what differentiates your unique ROI over your competitors.

 The (Somewhat) Linear Path for Today’s Executive Job Search Preparation